 Current Salary Level

-An employee who accepts another position with his or her current salary range will retain his or her current salary.
+An employee who accepts another position with their current salary range will retain his or her current salary.

 Lower Salary Level

-An employee who accepts another position with a lower salary range and whose salary exceeds the maximum rate of the new salary range will be held at his or her current salary until the salary range will exceed the employee’s rate of pay.
+An employee who accepts another position with a lower salary range and whose salary exceeds the maximum rate of the new salary range will be held at theircurrent salary until the salary range will exceed the employee’s rate of pay.

 An employee who accepts a position with a lower salary range and whose salary is within the new salary range will be placed at the step closest to, but not less than, the rate of pay the employee was receiving prior to the move to the new position.